Hiring trainee teachers with us? Here’s all you need to know

-We understand that no set of criteria is ever going to perfectly capture the many forms that deprivation can take, so if you think your school would benefit from our support but doesn’t match the standard eligibility criteria above, please get in touch and let’s have a chat.
+We understand that no set of criteria is ever going to perfectly capture the many forms that deprivation can take, so if you think your school would benefit from our support but doesn’t match the standard eligibility criteria above, please get in touch through our online form.

 - How do I raise a vacancy with Teach First?